rohan-jagtap04/Java-Projects/Rock,Paper,Scissors/ReadMe.txt

-This file is a Rock, Paper, Scissors game programming in Java created for my programming 12 class.
+This file is a Rock, Paper, Scissors game programming in Java and allows you to play rock, paper, scissors with the computer.
 Enjoy!